Cactoidal/GodotEthersV3/DOCUMENTATION.md

 `signature` is another PACKED BYTE ARRAY, ostensibly produced by signing the `message`.

 Typically this function will return the signer address as a STRING.
-However, if `recover_public_key` is set to true, it will instead return the signer's public key as a PAKCED BYTE ARRAY.
+However, if `recover_public_key` is set to true, it will instead return the signer's public key as a PACKED BYTE ARRAY.

 _____